yoanastamenova/Social_media--back/README.md

 # Social Media API Project ❤️

-Welcome to my second backend project using various technologies and libraries!
+Welcome to my social media REST API, a Twitter-inspired backend project, designed and developed with versatility and robust functionality in mind.

 <img src="./img/giphy.webp">